tgve/app/Python/README.md

 ## Serving the app via Python (using Flask)

+Flask is a Python based web application framework.
 The two `tgve*.py` scripts provided in this folder show how to a Flask app with the React (TGVE) application as the root application.

 The [Dockerfile](../Dockerfile.Python) shows how to set up and run the app via Flask.
 The script [serve.sh](./serve.sh) starts the app in a Docker container.

-### What is Flask?

-Flask is a Python based web application "micro" framework and R's `plumber` is inspired by it.
-From the v2 [docs](https://flask.palletsprojects.com/en/2.0.x/foreword/):

 ### Using the template repository (Create React App)